San Francisco blanketed in smoke as California fires rage

-SAN FRANCISCO (AP) — Thousands of people were under orders to evacuate in regions surrounding the San Francisco Bay Area Wednesday as some 30 wildfires blazed across the state amid a blistering heat wave now in its second week.
+SAN FRANCISCO (AP) — Thousands of people were under orders to evacuate in regions surrounding the San Francisco Bay Area Wednesday as nearly 40 wildfires blazed across the state amid a blistering heat wave now in its second week.
 Smoke blanketed the city of San Francisco.

 “Throughout the state of California right now, we are stretched thin for crews” because of the fires, said Will Powers, a state fire spokesman.
 “Air resources have been stretched thin throughout the whole state.”

 Police and firefighters went door-to-door early Wednesday in a frantic scramble to warn residents to evacuate as fire encroached on Vacaville, a city of about 100,000 that lies between San Francisco and Sacramento.
+Fire officials said at least 50 structures were destroyed and 50 damaged, and four people were injured.

 Television footage showed some homes in flames and thick ash dropping in a rural area near Interstate 80 as the fire appeared to head toward more densely populated areas.